-Bridgerton Season 2 is where duty, desire, and denial take over the Ton.
+Bridgerton Season 2 is where duty, desire, grief, and denial take over the Ton.
 Anthony Bridgerton enters the season determined to find a suitable wife without love getting involved.
 Kate Sharma arrives determined to protect her sister.
 Naturally, they become the problem neither one of them can control.

 Bridgerton Season 2 Essentials